 Hazard management is a crucial piece to the Environmental Health and Safety Management System (EHSMS) in any workplace.
 By managing hazards in the workplace, the chance of loss, injury, or harm to people, equipment, materials, and environment is reduced.
+Learn more about the hazard assessment process in our guideline.

 Watch the 'Filling out a hazard assessment' video.